-- The amount of mine subsidence insurance coverage on the date when the mine subsidence damage was first reasonably observable. - The insurance company's estimate of cost to repair mine subsidence damage. - The amount of mine subsidence claim payments already received.
+- The amount of mine subsidence insurance coverage on date shown on the Assignment of Claim Rights. - The insurance company estimate of cost to repair mine subsidence damage. - The amount of mine subsidence claim payments already received.

-If property is transferred during an ongoing mine subsidence claim, the seller and buyer should notify their respective insurance companies, and provide a copy of any Assignment of Claim Rights.
+If property is transferred during an ongoing mine subsidence claim, the seller and buyer should notify their respective insurance companies, and provide a copy of the Assignment of Claim Rights.